AdobeDocs/experience-manager-release-information.en/help/aem-previous-versions.md

 ---
-title: Older versions of AEM, CQ & CRX
+title: Older versions of AEM, CQ, and CRX
 description: Documentation packages for older versions of Adobe Experience Manager, CQ and CRX.
 ---

-# Older versions of AEM, CQ & CRX {#older-versions-aem-cq-crx}
+# Older versions of AEM, CQ, and CRX {#older-versions-aem-cq-crx}

 ## Older versions of AEM documentation {#older-version-aem-documentation}